luiscardozo/age-gender-recognition/README.md

 2. On a bash console, import the environment variables: **source /opt/intel/openvino/bin/setupvars.sh**
 3. Run: **python3 app.py -i pathToPhotoImage.jpg**
 3.1.
 Optionally, pass -d argument to change the target device (CPU, GPU, etc).
+3.2.
+It should output the Age and Gender "detected" by the model.